Leisure Valley, Chandigarh

 Leisure Valley is an extensive linear park spanning over 8 kilometers, in Chandigarh.
 Originally an eroded valley, it was transformed by Le Corbusier into a green corridor that traverses the city from Sector 1 in the north to Sector 53 in the south.

-It comprises a series of themed gardens designed to offer both physical and mental rejuvenation to residents.
+It consists of a series of themed gardens designed to offer both physical and mental rejuvenation to residents.